kkanggu/Online-Judge/README.md

 >	I was right.
 I have to check only ascending lis.
 >	Even if descending, the sequence of number is ascending sequence.
 >	I failed exactly 54% of the progress.
 I don't know what to do.

+***
+### Day 19
+#9251 End.
+(LCS)
+>	DP Problem.
+>	I learned this algorithm last cemester, but I forgot it.
+>	I tried to find the way, but I couldn't.
+So I saw the lecture that I learned last cemester.
+>	It wasy easy.
+Check every cases with last character.